 Disclaimer: This article is for informational and educational purposes only.
 It does not constitute professional advice, and any tools or platforms mentioned are examples, not endorsements.
 Readers should do their own research before making decisions based on this content.

 People have always told stories.
 Long before TV, printing presses, or even writing, stories were passed from person to person, voice to voice.
-Around fires, families told tales filled with jokes, lessons, warnings, and meaning.
+Around fires, families shared tales filled with jokes, lessons, warnings, and meaning.
 These weren’t just pastimes; they helped people survive, remember, and stay close.

 Oral Traditions and the Memory of Communities